 - Demonstrate competencies in various critical elements

-Clinical placement specialists ensure a smooth clinical placement experience for the 546.5 clinical hours students need.
+Clinical placement specialists ensure a smooth clinical placement experience for the hours students need to complete.
 Depending on the student’s area of interest, the clinical placement team will work to find an ideal setting for clinical hours.
 In any clinical hours setting, students will work under the direct supervision of a licensed RN preceptor and the indirect supervision of a Rockhurst clinical faculty supervisor.

 The Rockhurst ABSN curriculum introduces students to a multi-disciplinary approach that takes a wide view of the possibilities as a nurse.
 A Jesuit institution, Rockhurst University is accredited by the Commission on Collegiate Nursing Education (CCNE).
 Rockhurst University and Saint Luke’s ™ College of Nursing and Health Sciences is accredited by the Higher Learning Commission (HLC).